tfmertz/MessageBoard/README.md

     4.2 Start a php server by typing `php -S localhost:8000`

-    4.3 Open a web browser and connect to the address to `http://localhost:8000/`
+    4.3 Open a web browser and connect to the address `http://localhost:8000/`

 #### Troubleshooting